-Inspirational cancer stories – United Cancer of Elkhart County
+Inspirational cancer stories – Cancer Resources for Elkhart County

 Debra King was diagnosed with breast cancer from a regular mammogram.
 Fortunately, it was found very early and she will not need chemotherapy.
 After a lumpectomy surgery, she will receive a few rounds of follow-up radiation treatments and take a hormone inhibitor for five years.

 Debra was hired at Dexter Axle in 1984, but lost her job during the economic downturn of 2009.
 She used that time to earn an Administrative Medical degree and landed a job in 2012.
 Recently her company was acquired by Dexter Axle, so she’s working for her old company again.
 Debra loves to work out and crochet, but the exercising will probably be on hold for the next few months.
 Debra fortunately has vacation time and a disability income package from her company.

 However, she has a $5,000 per year deductible.
 So, with follow-up treatment, she faces potentially $25,000 in health care costs over the next five years.
 Your donations will help Debra on her journey back to good health.

 Jason Hopper had a lump on his neck which turned out to be CLL (Chronic Leukemia Lymphoma).
 Fortunately, the treatment for this cancer is very successful.
 Although Jason had a job when he was diagnosed, he did not have health insurance.
 By November 2017, Jason had three rounds of chemotherapy, so his cumulative bill was probably around $75,000.
 He signed up for an individual health insurance plan which would not take effect until January 2018.
 The package had a $6000 per year premium and the $6900 deductible.